nonlinearnature/nonlinearnature.github.io/_projects/3_project.md

 category: Ongoing
 ---

+- Generalizability of methods and inference across biological systems:
-- Ecological Networks
+    * Ecological Networks

-- Gene Expression Networks
+    * Gene Expression Networks

-- Human physiology
+    * Human physiology

-# How does identifying these interactions further understanding of state transitions?
+- How does identifying these interactions further understanding of state transitions and dynamic regimes?